tbwork/anole-config/README.md

 An awesome congurations loader for java.

 # Why we need it.
-In enterprise java development, we use different kinds of third-party frameworks like Spring, Log4j, etc. to develop applications rapidly.
+In enterprise java development, we use different kinds of third-party frameworks like Spring, Spring-Boot, Log4j, etc. to develop applications rapidly.
 However, each framework has own configuration file, format, even the file-path and file-name, it would be annoying if you manage those files together.
 Futhermore, in no longer future, we will propose our web-server-version Anole system (based on this local version) with which you can modify your configuration dynamically via a web UI.

 # What does it support